The Importance of Breast Milk

 Whenever we have this discussion on breast milk the same question follows:

-What do I ensure I produce enough milk?
+How can I ensure I produce enough milk?

 The simplest answer is, empty your breasts of breast milk and you will produce more.